 Every year, nonprofits, faith-based groups, and schools need new fundraising ideas.
 What’s more, it’s crucial to include fundraising ideas that don’t involve selling.

 Let’s face it: donors and families don’t like to sell merchandise on your behalf.
 Yes, they’ll do it—if they have to—to support your cause, but they don’t like it.
 In fact, many families don’t like selling so much that they’d rather just donate by buying the merchandise themselves.
-However, then they’re stuck with items such as chocolates, foods, and useless items they don’t want and will likely throw away.
+However, they get stuck with items such as chocolates, food, and useless items they don’t want and will likely throw away.

 Discovering alternate fundraising ideas that don’t require selling merchandise is vital to your fundraising strategy.
-Now, let’s dive into 5 key fundraising ideas that don’t involve selling!
+Let’s dive into six key fundraising ideas that don’t involve selling!

 The top fundraising idea that doesn’t involve selling is a shoe drive fundraiser!
 One of the top reasons why it’s the top non-selling fundraising idea is because your community doesn’t have to sell merchandise on your behalf.
 Plus, they don’t even have to contribute financially.

 Also, it’s the most socially responsible fundraiser you can host!
 When you host a shoe drive fundraiser, all you do is collect gently worn, used and new shoes.
 In the process, your community will keep shoes from going into landfills, and in turn, you’ll save the environment.
 Talk about social responsibility!